Experienced Estate & Trust Litigation Attorneys

 If Litigation Is Unavoidable

-Minimizing Conflict: Guidance For Executors
+Minimizing Conflict: Suggestions For Fiduciaries

 • Communicate openly and often.
 Family members are more likely to mistrust a process if they do not know what to expect.
-Set down the ground rules, be clear about what you are doing and when you are doing it, and establish expectations as early as possible.
+Set down the ground rules, be clear about what you are doing and when you are doing it and establish expectations as early as possible.

 Efficient, Effective Legal Assistance